invokable/salvager/README.md

 This should work on Vercel and Laravel Cloud, which cannot install OS deps.

 Install in your Laravel project.
+Requires agent-browser v0.7.0 or later.
 ```shell
 npm install agent-browser
 ```